alicerunsonfedora/camino/README.md

       dark:
         standard: "rgb(255, 159, 10)"
         highlight: "#ffb23b"

-# This list controls the links visible in the navbar.
-navigation:
-  - name: "Home"
-    link: "/index.html"
-  - name: "Blog"
-    link: "/blog.html"

 # These Markdown settings are used to register the syntax highlighter.
 markdown: kramdown